Search This Blog

 4. Including the principle, "Deliver working software frequently from a couple of weeks to a couple of months, with a preference to the shorter timescale" as part of the 12 principles.

 Now, let us look at CICD.
 As part of the V-Model, any solution developed goes through various stakeholders that shape the solution.
 Clear and concise representation of the requirements by the business analyst, design of the overarching architecture by system analyst and system engineer, the development of the solution by the engineer.
 Testing therefore is checking at multiple levels to check for solution developed and system designed against the requirements requiring multiple levels of testing itself.
-The idea is to minimize waste by incrementally test every increment to the solution and also ensure that the increment is a good candidate for deployment.
-Here is where a few principles have to be kept in mind.
+The idea is to minimize waste by progressively testing every increment to the solution and ensure that the increment is a good candidate for deployment.
+Here is where a few principles must be kept in mind.

 Alternatively, it is possible that multiple teams are working together.
 So, it is possible that an additional level of release level testing of all the functionality consolidated from each team's outcomes will have to be assessed.
 These are called single cadence release at the release level (containing multiple iterations from multiple teams).

 Now, let us extend the discussion to DevOps.
-The fundamental principles behind DevOps is also a team based culture focused on collaboration, data-based decision-making, customer-centric decision-making, constant improvement, responsibility throughout the lifecycle, automation, and treating failure as a learning opportunity (Roddewig, 2021).
-The DevOps institute (n.d) itself proclaims in their CALMS (culutre, automation, lean, measurement, sharing) these principles outlining DevOps as a team-oriented culture enabling framework.
+The fundamental principle behind DevOps is also a team-based culture focused on collaboration, data-based decision-making, customer-centric decision-making, constant improvement, responsibility throughout the lifecycle, automation, and treating failure as a learning opportunity (Roddewig, 2021).
+The DevOps institute (n.d) itself proclaims in their CALMS (culture, automation, lean, measurement, sharing) these principles outlining DevOps as a team-oriented culture enabling framework.
 While CICD is part of DevOps infinity cycle to have the delivery team and the infrastructure team to collaborate on their collective accountability, CICD is only one part of the DevOps framework.

 When all these ideas are integrated together, let us tell the right story.
 Just because a team does not use CICD or deploy increments to production frequently and directly after successful CI, it does not mean the team is less agile.
 Agile and DevOps serve as two book ends including Continuous Integration, Continuous Delivery, and Continuous Deployment.
 All elements of CICD support Agile and DevOps but Agile itself does not mandate CICD.